A consistent scalar-tensor cosmology for inflation, dark energy and the Hubble parameter: Cosmic evolution of metric and scalar fields

-\textbf{Cosmic evolution of metric and scalar fields.} Under the metric description of gravitation compatible with the equivalence principle, ST theory is a natural extension to GR, by including a scalar field $\phi$ as part of gravity.
+Under the metric description of gravitation compatible with the equivalence principle, ST theory is a natural extension to GR, by including a scalar field $\phi$ as part of gravity.
 It dynamically rescales the traditional ``Einstein'' metric tensor $g_{ab}$ into the ``physical'' metric tensor $ \bar{g}_{ab} = \Omega(\phi)^2g_{ab} $ which interacts directly with matter, using a theory-dependent positive metric coupling function $\Omega(\phi)$.

 However, we will use $g_{ab}$ as the dynamical metric in the following analysis since the corresponding generalized Einstein and Friedman equations offer a direct connection with the conventional ones.
 Furthermore, the scalar interaction in the Einstein frame can be interpreted as mass rescaling using $\phi$ together with a geometrical description using $g_{ab}$ \cite{Wagoner1970, Bekenstein1980}.
 We choose the metric signature $(-,+,+,+)$ with spacetime coordinate indices $a,b,\cdots=0,1,2,3$, denote by $\phi_0$ the current cosmological value of $\phi$, and adopt the convenient convention $\Omega(\phi_0)=1$ and $\phi_0 =0$.